The Emergency Department at South County Hospital is staffed by board-certified Emergency Medicine physicians and a highly skilled clinical team.

 All of our patients are seen, evaluated, and treated by our staff who are highly trained in emergency medicine and emergency nursing.
 All of our attending physicians are board certified.
 When you have a medical emergency, you want to know you’ll be evaluated by physicians who are highly-trained and board certified 24/7.

-South County Hospital is the only designated Primary Stroke Center in southern Rhode Island, and the area’s primary medical facility for U.S. Coast Guard medical emergencies.
+South County Hospital is a designated Primary Stroke Center, and the area’s primary medical facility for U.S. Coast Guard medical emergencies.

 In addition, we’re the only hospital in New England awarded “Pathway to Excellence” by the ANCC (American Nurses Credentialing Center), which recognizes nursing clinical excellence.